robotnic/energieaustria/README.md

 ```
 psql energy < config/energy.sql
 ```
+Feel free to host a live version.

 # Start
 node index.js

 ## swagger
-To use the /openapi you can use a browser plugin like https://github.com/mshauneu/chrome-swagger-ui
+To use the [/openapi](http://localhost:3000/openapi) you can use a browser plugin like https://github.com/mshauneu/chrome-swagger-ui